alagalah/gbp-devstack/README.rst

 This assumes that ODL is 192.168.50.1.
 If you need to change this, edit /etc/environment, change the 'export ODL=' to the right IP address, save, exit, and repeat source command above.

-Stacking for the first time stack has to be done in RECLONE mode which allows Devstack modules to be cloned (into /opt/stack directory).
+Stacking for the first time has to be done in RECLONE mode which allows Devstack modules to be cloned (into /opt/stack directory).
 Run the following script in $HOME/devstack directory::

     ./stack.sh